caiks/TBOT03/README.md

 The main reason to switch to maximum *slice size* per parent *slice size*, however, is that then we are maximising the *likelihood* measure described above.
 That is, we will tend to find the most *diagonalised* or *aligned* goal *slices* more quickly, and so improve our chances of finding potential new *alignments*.

-During mode 14 and 15 *level* 3 runs we observed that sometimes the *modelling* rate, measured in *fuds* per *size* per induce threshold, would be abnormally large.
+During mode 14 and 15 *level* three runs we observed that sometimes the *modelling* rate, measured in *fuds* per *size* per induce threshold, would be abnormally large.
 After some investigation we found that the induce appeared to be recursing down a single *decomposition* path creating a *model* that was very deep but highly lopsided having many near *singletons*.
 We conjectured that perhaps the induce threshold of only 100 was producing quite a lot of spurious *shuffle alignments* with the result that the later parts of the *model* consisted of essentially random *partitions*.
 We traced the *alignments* that were obtained during *induction* and found that there were quite a lot of very small *alignments*.
 The distribution was 'U'-shaped with a minimum at around a 6% *diagonal*.
 We assumed that below that minimum most of the *alignments* were caused by the coarse *shuffle*.
 So we added a minimum allowed *diagonal* limit to the active.
 Below that limit it no longer adds a *fud*, but waits and retries later.
 To prevent constant retries at incremental *events* we also added a stepped sequence of induce thresholds on fail, e.g. this is `actor.json` with the additional configuration,
 ```
 {
 ...